 Keep Bridges Safe for Public Use With Every Inspection

 Bridges are among the most valuable infrastructures in the world.
 They allow safe passage where it was previously strenuous or not possible.
 As it helps enable transportation between distant shores, it has also become a key driver of economic activity.
 It intensifies trade by allowing people to travel so they can purchase goods and services in other communities and beyond.

 Bridges, however, like all other structures, decline with time.
 They gradually deteriorate due to traffic volume and calamities such as earthquakes.
-As bridges age, they require regular monitoring and maintenance.
+As bridges age, they require regular monitoring and routine maintenance management.
 The lack of which can cause bridges to deteriorate quicker, which can lead to prolonged closure or irreparable damage.
 When a bridge closes, it significantly impacts the economic activity it enhanced when it was first built.

 This is why bridge inspections are crucial in the maintenance of these complex structures.
 These routine checks provide comprehensive evaluations of bridges’ structural integrity.
 It serves as a proactive mechanism to identify and address findings (e.g., cracks, corrosion, spalling) before they cause major damage.

 How Bridge Inspections are Better with Digital Checklists

 As civil engineers and licensed bridge inspectors perform bridge inspections, they usually record their findings and recommendations on a paper bridge inspection checklist.
 Though paper checklists are still the norm for many inspectors, the emergence of the digital checklist introduced a number of benefits that help streamline the overall bridge inspection process in ways unavailable through manual pen-and-paper means.

 Below are some of the reasons why bridge inspections are better with digital checklists: